(323) 605-7769

 Final Thoughts

-As shown above, learning how to foam roll upper the upper back and shoulders is the best way to dramatically improve soft tissue quality, reduce pain and inflammation, as well as prime the nervous system for sports performance and workout related activity.
-Furthermore, it can reduce neck, shoulder and back pain too.
+As shown above, learning to foam roll the upper back and shoulders is the best way to dramatically improve soft-tissue quality, reduce pain and inflammation, and prime the nervous system for sports performance and workout-related activity.
+Furthermore, it can reduce neck, shoulder, and back pain too.

-It’s important to note that while foam rolling can be uncomfortable it shouldn’t be painful.
-If you’re experiencing a high level of pain during this activity I suggest you work with a massage therapist to resolve some of this tenderness along side daily rolling drills of your own.
+It’s important to note that while foam rolling can be uncomfortable, it shouldn’t be painful.
+If you’re experiencing a high level of pain during this activity, I suggest you work with a massage therapist to address some of this tenderness, alongside your own daily rolling drills.

-At the end of the day, it’s a good idea to include some form of soft tissue work and foam rolling both before and after your workouts or even while you’re winding down for the day.
+At the end of the day, it’s a good idea to include some form of soft-tissue work and foam rolling, both before and after your workouts, or even while you’re winding down.

-Should you decide to you commit to this therapy, I can assure you the benefits will be dramatic and you’ll be feeling and moving better in a short period of time.
+Should you decide to commit to this therapy, I can assure you the benefits will be dramatic, and you’ll be feeling and moving better in a short period of time.
 Give it a try!

 Until next time,